opensearch-project/documentation-website/_api-reference/cat/cat-segment-replication.md

 ## Query parameters

-You can include the following query parameters in your request.
+In addition to the [common URL parameters]({{site.url}}{{site.baseurl}}/api-reference/cat/index), you can specify the following parameters.
 All query parameters are optional.

 Parameter | Data type | Description
 :--- |:---| :---
 active_only | Boolean | If `true`, the response only includes active segment replications.
 Defaults to `false`.
-[default](#additional-metrics-returned-when-default-is-set-to-true) | String | If `true`, the response includes additional metrics about the start and stop time of a segment replication event.
-Defaults to `false`.
-[detailed](#additional-metrics-returned-when-detailed-is-set-to-true) | String | If `true`, the response includes detailed metrics about the files and stages of a segment replication event.
-Defaults to `false`. completed_only | Boolean | If `true`, the response only includes the latest completed segment replications.
-Defaults to `false`. shards | String | A comma-separated list of shards to display. format | String | A short version of the HTTP accept header.
-Valid values are: `JSON`, `YAML`, and so on. h | String | A comma-separated list of metrics to display. help | Boolean | If `true`, the response includes help information.
-Defaults to `false`. time | Time value | [Units]({{site.url}}{{site.baseurl}}/opensearch/units) used to display time values.
-Defaults to `ms` (milliseconds). v | Boolean | If `true`, the response includes column headings.
-Defaults to `false`.
+[detailed](#additional-metrics-returned-when-detailed-is-set-to-true) | String | If `true`, the response includes additional metrics for a segment replication event.
+Defaults to `false`. completed_only | Boolean | If `true`, the response only includes the most recent completed segment replication event.
+Defaults to `false`. shards | String | A comma-separated list of shards to display. time | Time value | [Units]({{site.url}}{{site.baseurl}}/opensearch/units) used to display time values.
+Defaults to `ms` (milliseconds).

 ## Examples